 40 fresh, practical Lenten Ideas to make Lent a Season of spiritual progress and personal breakthrough!
 New ideas for a new experience of this season of transformation!

 Lent is supposed to be a season of a successful journey through the desert of penance to a new land and a new, deeper, intimacy with God.
-But often, we find ourselves going back to the same old pathways of past Lents and end up getting nowhere.
-My aim here is to put into your hands some new Lenten ideas to help you approach the season in a new way so Lent can become for you the experience of lasting change that it is intended to be.
+But often, we find ourselves going back to the same old Lenten pathways of past years and end up getting nowhere.
+My aim here is to put into your hands some fresh Lenten ideas to help you approach the season in a new way so Lent can become for you the experience of lasting change that it is intended to be.

 This, of course, is not an exhaustive list of Lenten ideas.
 But it’s a start!
 Many of the resources mentioned here are available from The Crossroads Initiative.
 For more help in understanding the season of Lent and putting these ideas and other tips into practice, get my book Forty Days, Forty Ways: A New Look at Lent.